GOVIND-AVC/-Ecommerce-FollowAlong-/README.md

 2. **Added cart endpoint:**
                   - Added a new endpoint to add products to the cart and store in the database.

+### Milestone 18: Create a new GET endpoint in the cart routes to fetch cart products for a user
+1. **Added a new endpoint:**
+                  - Added a new endpoint to fetch cart products for a user.
+2. **Updated the cart component:**
+                  - Updated the cart component to fetch cart products from the new endpoint and display them in the cart.